 Why Your Puppy Bites (And Why “No” Doesn’t Work)

 Your puppy bites everything.
 Your hands, your clothes, your face, the furniture, the children, themselves.
-The biting is relentless, painful, and makes you question whether you've adopted a small velociraptor.
-Everyone tells you to say "no" or redirect to a toy.
-Neither works.
-Here's why puppies bite, why it's not aggression, why your current strategy is failing, and what actually stops it.
-Spoiler: those needle teeth have a job to do.
+The biting is relentless, painful, and makes you question whether you've adopted a small Velociraptor.

 Why puppies bite

 Exploration - Puppies don't have hands.
 They investigate the world with their mouths.
 That texture, temperature, taste, resistance - they're learning what things are by biting them.
-Your hand, the table leg, the remote control - all data.
+Your hand, the table leg, the remote control - it’s all data.

 Attention-seeking - You're boring when you're on your phone.
 You're interesting when you yelp and engage with the puppy.
 Biting gets a reaction - even a negative reaction is attention.
 The puppy learns: biting makes the human interesting.